jainamjodhawat/SPPU/README.md

-This is a rep for my assingments being done in SPPU.
+This is a rep for my assingments and projects.